paulwong16/paulwong16.github.io/_pages/cv.md

 Education
 ======
-* M.Eng in Electrical and Computer Engineering, specialzied in Machine Learning and Artificial Intelligence, University of Waterloo, Jan 2021 (expected).
-GPA: 92.3/100
+* M.Eng in Electrical and Computer Engineering, specialzied in Machine Learning and Artificial Intelligence, University of Waterloo, Dec 2020 (expected).
+GPA: 92/100

 * B.E. in Telecommunication Engineering, Beijing University of Posts and Telecommunications, Jun 2019.
-GPA: 3.52/4.0
+GPA: 3.5/4.0

 Experience
 ======